kapouer/bundledom/README.md

 * autoprefix stylesheets
 * bundle everything in one single js file, or split in js / css.
 * prepend or append additional scripts, styles, or imports
-* exclude by matching a url substring
+* exclude or ignore a tag by matching a url substring
 * modify the DOM and outputs html